 If you are finding it difficult to gain access to the washer and jumper valve, use a pair of tweezers or pliers to help get them out.

 Now it is time to take the washer and jumper valve to your local hardware store to get some replacements.
-Tap washers are usually 12mm in size for homes, however they can get as big as 15mm in some instances.
-Additionally, if you want to avoid accumulation later on, grab some skirt resealant too.
+Tap washers are usually 12mm in size for homes, however, they can get as big as 15mm in some instances.
+Additionally, if you want to avoid accumulation, later on, grab some skirt resealant too.

 Place the new washer and jumper valve back into the tap.

-Now that the new washer and jumper valve are in, you will need to replace the tap bonnet and use your wrench or spanner to tighten it up.
+Now that the new washer and jumper valve is in, you will need to replace the tap bonnet and use your wrench or spanner to tighten it up.
 Do not place any silicone on yet – wait to test it first.

 Now, turn your tap off and turn your water main back on.
 Make sure you don’t turn the tap off too tightly though.

 It’s testing time!
 Test your tap to see if the leak is still happening and, if not, remove the handle and the skirt and place some silicone on to reseal.
 Silicone can be messy though, so be careful.